jacobitosuperstar/jacobitosuperstar.github.io/content/cv/endava/index.en.md

 ### LabelPC

-Help develop and maintain code from the LabelPC application, which is a Point Cloud labeler on which we identify the different rooms of a storing facility to measure storage pallet capacity, area and volume.
+Helping in the development and maintaining the LabelPC application, which is a Point Cloud labeler on which we identify the different rooms of a storing facility to measure storage pallet capacity, area and volume.

 My most notable accomplishments on the project have been: